Docker Deep Dive - Nigel Poulton - E-Book

 Docker Desktop

 Docker Desktop is a desktop app from Docker, Inc. and is the best way to work with containers.
 You get the Docker Engine, a slick UI, all the latest plugins and features, and an extension system with a marketplace.
-You even get Docker Compose and a single-node Kubernetes cluster if you want to learn Kubernetes.
+You even get Docker Compose and a Kubernetes cluster if you want to learn Kubernetes.

 It’s free for personal use and education, but you’ll have to pay a license fee if you use it for work and your company has over 250 employees or does more than $10M in annual revenue.